 Nike used WeChat to promote its campaigns, one of them was called “We own the night”.
 Fans following Nike’s WeChat account were able to receive many updates from the event and upload their pictures while adding some effects to it.
 They were then able to print them in Nike’s stores.

-Launched in 2011 and with more than 920 million daily active users, WeChat is the most popular app in China.
+Launched in 2011 with over 920 million daily active users, WeChat is the most popular app in China.
 Thus, it has become a powerful marketing tool for both individual entrepreneurs and international companies.
 You can create your brand’s account on WeChat to keep in touch with your Chinese consumers.

 Launched in 2009 by the Chinese technology company Sina Corporation (新浪), Weibo (微博) is one of the biggest social media platforms in China.
 As its name indicates (“micro-blog”), Weibo provides micro-blogging services and is often compared to Twitter.
 However, it has evolved into a microblogging hybrid with Instagram, Pinterest, Reddit, and YouTube over the years.